Viewing and Inspecting PostGIS Data

 Reader or Writer

 The other option for creating a Database Connection is from within the Add Reader/Writer dialog in FME Workbench or FME Data Inspector.
 After selecting either PostgreSQL or PostGIS as the Format, the dialog will change from Dataset to Connection.
-Click on the drop-down section of the Connection dialog and select Add Database Connection.
-This drop-down will also show other database connections for this format you may have already created.
+Click the drop-down in the Connection dialog, then select Add Database Connection.
+This drop-down will also show other database connections for this format that you may have already created.
 Proceed to Add Credentials and Testing

 DatabaseDropdown.png